-The Emilia-Romagna region is a cultural center of Northern Italy.
+Emilia-Romagna sightseeing includes cities and towns that are the cultural center of Northern Italy.
 In the middle ages commerce and culture made it boom.
 Today the allure of Emilia Romagna sightseeing includes indulging in the food from its fertile plains, enjoying its enchanting scenery, marveling in its art and strolling its history laden cities.

 Emilia Romagna is one of the richest, most developed regions in Europe.
 It has the third highest GDP per capita in Italy.
 The region has one of Italy’s highest quality of life indices and advanced social services.
 Emilia Romagna is the center for food and automobile production.
 It is home of automotive companies such as Ferrari, Lamborghini, Maserati, De Tomaso and Ducati.